jing12-01/Modular-Wheelchair-Obstacle-Assist-System/README.md

 # Modular Wheelchair Obstacle Assist System

 ## Overview
-This project is a **functional physical prototype and CAD-based engineering system** designed to assist manual wheelchair users in overcoming small urban obstacles such as curbs and uneven terrain (approximately 2–10 cm).
+This project is a **functional physical prototype and SolidWorks-based engineering system** designed to assist manual wheelchair users in overcoming small urban obstacles such as curbs and uneven terrain (approximately 2–7 cm).

 The system combines **SolidWorks-based mechanical design, modular structural components, and a physical prototype implementation**, focusing on low-cost and mechanically simple assistive mobility solutions.